Danao, Cebu: Holiday industry

 Tourism in the area is still in its infancy.
 All along the eastern seaboard of Cebu there are family-owned resorts.

 In 2017, Danao hosted the Xterra Off-road Triathlon.
 This was held at the Coco Palms resort.

 Mitsumi

 Mitsumi is one of the largest employers in northern Cebu.

 Metro Cebu Expressway

 Work for the ₱50 billion, 74 km Metro Cebu Expressway, started in 2018.
-It will connect Naga City in the south to Danao City in the north.
+It will connect Naga in the south to Danao in the north.